theatulgupta/AgriGO/README.md

 # AgriGO
 Rajasthan Hackathon 7.0 Project
 **Problem Statement-**
 Agriculture Farming is still a challenge.
 Farmers in villages have no access to new technological development in farming techniques.
-People who migrated form village but still have parental land and have no knowledge of farming can be hepled with farming.
+People who migrated form village but still have parental land and have no knowledge of farming can be hepled with **AgriGo**

 **Our Solution**